jomadu/ai-rules-manager/docs/README.md

 ### 🔧 [Development Documentation](development/)
 **For developers and contributors**
 - Development environment setup
-- Architecture and API reference
+- System architecture and design decisions
-- Testing guidelines and contribution process
+- Implementation guides and technical details
-- Technical implementation details
+- Testing strategies and ADRs

 ## Quick Start by Role